guettli/stoic-trace-cockpit/README.md

 A good place for it is below "AuthenticationMiddleware", because you migh twant to trace http-request for a particular user.
 This is only possible if `request.user` already exists.

+# Why "stoic"?

+Why "stoic"?
+The audiobook "Was ich noch sagen wollte" (Helmut Schmidt) introduced me to Stoicism.
+Since then I embrace his guideline "serenity and dutifulness".

+Imagine it is the 15.
+April 1912, and you are on the RMS Titanic which is slowly sinking into the cold North Atlantic Ocean.
+The best thing you can do is to take your instrument and play some lovely and relaxing tones with your friends.

+There are things which are inside your circle of influence and things which are outside your circle of influence.

 # Naming convention